News / Analysis

 Index futures this morning indicate that yesterday’s 0.84% (Russel) to 0.22% (S&P) losses could become a trend after hopes of a pre-election stimulus ease.

-The USD added 0.14% overnight after the Mortgage Bankers Association published a 1-tick improvement, but still another 0.6% contraction in mortgage applications and St Louise Fed Head Bullard said there was no need to consider negative interest rates.
+The USD added 0.14% overnight after the Mortgage Bankers Association published a 1-tick improvement, but still another 0.6% contraction in mortgage applications and St Louise Fed Head Bullard said there was no need to consider negative The cost of accessing money not owned. rates.

 The US Senate yesterday rejected Sen McConnel’s (R) proposed $1/2tn relief bill, and the FED’s Beige Book yesterday indicated that the economy continues to improve at a slight-to-modest pace.